 It’s that same spirit that drives the CareePunk mentality.
 Be your best self and unapologetically blaze your own trail to success.
 Punk band H2O sang it best in their road-to-adulthood anthem, Self Reliable.
 Accountability and self reliance is the path to independence!
-In last week’s article we talked about the advantages of being a team player.
-If you didn’t get a chance to read, you can find the post here, titled: “The ‘I’ In Team Is In The A-hole.”
+In previous articles we talked about the advantages of being a team player.

-But this week, in celebration of our nation’s independence, I want to discuss the importance of being able to ‘work independently.’
-This is a skill that I look for in any candidate that I hire, regardless of the position.
+But in this post, and in celebration of our nation’s independence, let’s discuss the importance of ‘working independently,’ a highly desired skill in any candidate looking to get hired, regardless of the position.
 Do you need to be spoon-fed each and every task you do?
 Are you able to complete those tasks on your own or do you constantly ask others for help, lost on how to address, research, or even attempt a solution?